redis/redis-doc/topics/sentinel-spec.md

 ===

 * More detailed specification of user script error handling, including what return codes may mean, like 0: try again.
 1: fatal error.
 2: try again, and so forth.
-* More detailed specification of what happens when an user script does not return in a given amount of time.
+* More detailed specification of what happens when a user script does not return in a given amount of time.
 * Add a "push" notification system for configuration changes.
 * Document that for every master monitored the configuration specifies a name for the master that is reported by all the SENTINEL commands.
 * Make clear that we handle a single Sentinel monitoring multiple masters.